BrightDikko/Three-Clues-To-Victory/README.md

 Kindly scroll down to see move info on this project, as required.
 Thanks!

 # Features + Video Walkthrough
-> Click on the play button to see video walkthough.
-Great if you just want to quickly learn more from the trivia card, and not have to think too much about responding
+##Click on the play button to see video walkthough.
 > Without Input Requirement for Validation.
+Great if you just want to quickly learn more from the trivia card, and not have to think too much about responding
 <video src="https://user-images.githubusercontent.com/83262469/223656129-0ff8af94-391e-4cac-9421-9d82d841ea39.mov"></video>

 > Requiring user input - interactive and fun gaming experience